Sands Point, New York

-Sands Point is a village located at the tip of the Cow Neck Peninsula in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
+Sands Point is a village located at the tip of the Cow Neck Peninsula within the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is considered part of the Greater Port Washington area, which is anchored by Port Washington.
 The population was 2,712 at the time of the 2020 census.

 History

 What is now the Village of Sands Point was originally inhabited by the Matinecock Native Americans.
 In 1644, the area was settled by European colonists – namely, Dutchmen and Englishmen, after they purchased the territory comprising Cow Neck and its vicinity from the Matinecocks.
 A number of these early settlers belonged to prominent, early Long Island families – including members of the Sands, Mott, and Cornwell families, among others.